selimsevencan/cv/index.md

 _Lead Front-end Developer_
 ###### Stack: React / Redux / Redux-saga / css-modules / post-css / webpack / jenkins / docker

-- Helped team to improve their knowledge and solve their daily bases problems.
+- Helped team to improve their knowledge and solve their daily basis problems.
 - Made internal presentations and wrote front-end dev specifications to scale the app.
 - Worked closely with back-end and product team to build new and update existing features.
 - Improve reusable component library, started style-guide project to build visual language.